More delays expected after snow disrupts flights across northern Europe

 Swathes of Britain were hit by the snowfall on Sunday, particularly in central and western regions, according to the official weather service.

-A spokesman for the Highways England agency said there had been road incidents "all over the place".
-The flurries continued to fall into the afternoon, threatening to block roads.
+Some 32 centimetres (12.5 inches) of snow fell in Sennybridge in south Wales on Sunday.

-Meanwhile, light snow and sleet fell through the morning in London, leaving Northolt, on the outskirts of the capital, with a covering of 2cm, the Met Office said.
+And temperatures overnight dropped to minus 11.6 degrees Celsius (11 degrees Fahrenheit) in Northumberland, northeast England.

-"We've gone through the worst of it," said spokesman Oli Claydon in the early afternoon.
-He said the last time Britain saw this much heavy snow nationwide was March 2013, and during the winter of 2010.
+The last time Britain saw this much heavy snow nationwide was in March 2013, and during the winter of 2010.

 In Germany, more than 300 flights were cancelled on Sunday after heavy snow and sub-zero temperatures struck the region around Frankfurt, a spokesman for airport operator Fraport told AFP.